zzzprojects/docs/entityframework-extensions.net/pages/getting-started/licensing.md

 ```

 NOTE:

-- Ensure you still call the [ValidateLicense](/licensing#how-can-i-check-if-my-license-is-valid) method in your code.
+* Ensure you still call the [ValidateLicense](/licensing#how-can-i-check-if-my-license-is-valid) method in your code.

 ## How do I add the license directly in the code?

+This is the **recommended approach** when you want full control over how and when the license is loaded.

 The latest way to add the license is by using the `AddLicense` method directly in the code.
 The license name and license key can be hardcoded, read from a file, key vault, or any other source: